All Episodes

 But also, especially some billionaires who are funding some NGOs are in the problem for him, I'd say.

-Oh yeah, I suppose though.
+Oh, yeah, I suppose though.

-Yeah, those billionaires were all right though.
+Yeah, those billionaires are all right, though.

 Yeah, the right type of billionaire.